 Join at junction 23 and head westbound on the carriageway, following signs for Rochdale.
 The motorway jinks past a large reservoir on the left, before east and westbound carriageways diverge soon after.

 Continue past the farm and the road rises to reach the M62 Summit just after junction 22, which – at 1,221 feet above sea level – is also the highest point on the UK’s motorway network.
-A great bit of trivia for that pub quiz you sometimes go to.
+A great bit of trivia for that pub quiz you used to go to.

-The roads and routes listed in this article are presented purely on the basis of enjoying the views from them.
+The roads and routes listed in this article are presented purely for the views from them.
 JCT600 does not condone irresponsible driving, and encourages all drivers to use public roads in a respectful, sensible manner at all times, with due care and attention to fellow road users.